MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-outbound-inbound-profiles.md

 The default profiles are available out of the box if you use the first-run experience in the new org.
 Some of the features are as follows:

-- The default profiles are used as fallback profiles when agents are not assigned a profile.
+- The default profiles are used as fallback profiles when agents aren't assigned a profile.
 - You can edit the behavior and templates only but not the profile type for the default profiles.
 - The locale settings for the default profiles should be same.
 The locale settings can be edited in one of the default profiles only and the setting will be applicable to both the default profiles.
-- The phone number column for the default inbound profile will always be "undefined" because it's used as a default for all calls to agent phone numbers unless specifically configured.
-When a customer calls, if no other inbound profile exists, the default profile will be used and routed to the agent whose phone number is enabled for inbound calling and their capacity matches the capacity profile condition of the default profile.
+- The phone number column for the default inbound profile will always be "undefined" because it's used as a default for all calls to agent phone numbers unless configured.
+When a customer calls, if no other inbound profile exists, the default profile is used and routed to the agent whose phone number is enabled for inbound calling and their capacity matches the capacity profile condition of the default profile.

 ### Edit profiles

 Edit the profiles to update the behavior and advanced settings.
-You can delete profiles that are not required.
+You can delete profiles that aren't required.

 1. On the **Outbound and inbound profiles** page, select a profile from the list and select **Edit**.
 On the **Edit profile settings** dialog, update details in the required sections.